svrooij/demo-api-with-auth/README.md

 You are even able to *debug* the actual endpoint (only the success path) by setting a breakpoint in the `WeatherEndpoint` class and debugging the test.
 The unsuccessful path is also tested, but since those responses come from the Jwt middleware, you can't debug those.

+## Generate OpenAPI specification

+Most solutions generate the OpenAPI specification at **runtime**, but I prefer to generate them at **compile time** and to serve a static version.
+It won't change dynamically, but we are not using any dynamic endpoints anyway.

+The generated version can be found at `wwwroot/swagger/v1/swagger.json` and is served by the `app.UseStaticFiles()` middleware.`

+How does it work?
+Thanks to [this page](https://khalidabuhakmeh.com/generate-aspnet-core-openapi-spec-at-build-time) I got a great idea on how to make it work.
+In the [src/Svrooij.Demo.Api](./src/Svrooij.Demo.Api/Svrooij.Demo.Api.csproj) project file there is a new build target that runs the `SwashBuckle.AspNetCore.Cli` to generate the OpenAPI specification.

+There also is a target that restores the required tools after `restore`, making sure the tools is available when the build target runs.

+> And if you happen to call `dotnet restore` on the solution, it will also restore the tools for you, using the [after.{Solution}.sln.targets](./after.Svrooij.Demo.sln.targets) file.